nathantchan/fend-project-memory-game/README.md

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).

+## Developer Guide

+The memory game requires a functioning Internet connection to load the font-awesome and Google fonts libraries.
+The refresh button triggers a browser refresh to reset the game state.

+## Player Guide

+Match all the flipped over cards to one another!
+After matching all cards, your star score and time to complete will be displayed!